patrickw135/pubsub/instructions_custom_topics.md

 The talker console should print the sent data while the listener console should print the received data.
 These should match.

+If anything is unclear, compare this instruction material to the files in `/pubsub` and `/pubsub_msg`.

 ## Sources
 [ROS2 Tutorial](https://index.ros.org/doc/ros2/Tutorials/Custom-ROS2-Interfaces/#creating-custom-ros-2-msg-and-srv-files)